 My dental practice has a unique focus.
-The majority of our patients come to us suffering with TMJ problems.
-The TM joint is the hinge connecting your jaw to the temporal bones of your skull, which are in located in front of each ear.
-Healthy function of this joint enables you to chew, talk and yawn.
-When the joint is inflamed, strained or unstable it can cause pain, limited jaw motion and a variety of jaw noises during motion.
+The majority of our patients come to us suffering from TMJ problems.
+The TM joint is the hinge connecting your jaw to the temporal bones of your skull, which are located in front of each ear.
+The healthy function of this joint enables you to chew, talk and yawn.
+When the joint is inflamed, strained, or unstable it can cause pain, limited jaw movement, and a variety of jaw noises during motion.
 When the muscles that move the TM joint are compromised, similar symptoms may result, as well.

 There is a connection between tinnitus and TMJ problems, too, and we see patients in my practice looking for relief.
 But before I get into the explanation of how tinnitus and TMJ are linked, I want to be sure you understand the nature and causes of tinnitus itself.

 The connection between tinnitus and TMJ is real.

 What Is Tinnitus?

 Tinnitus Definition: The annoying sensation of hearing a sound when no external sound is present.
 Patients describe these sounds with words such as ringing, humming, buzzing, roaring, clicking, and hissing.
 This sensation is constant for some people and intermittent for others, and it can be in one or both ears.
 For some sufferers, the intensity of the sounds can vary from day to day while for others it is without fluctuation in intensity.